OpenGeoportal/OGP/README.md

 OGP
 ===

-This is the active, community repository for the portal (including client JavaScript and server-side authentication and download Java code).
+Please use v2 of the portal at OGP2.
+This is the repository for version 1.2 of the portal (including client JavaScript and server-side authentication and download Java code).

 Installation
 ============